hawkinsd90/BouncePartyClubSite/docs/FEATURES.md

 Confirmed orders can be synced to a Google Calendar.
 When an order is confirmed:

-1. A record is added to the `google_calendar_sync_queue` table
+1. A record is added to the `google_calendar_sync_queue` table (via database trigger)
 2. The `sync-google-calendar` edge function processes the queue
-3. A calendar event is created/updated with order details
+3. A calendar event is created or updated with order details
 4. Sync status is tracked in `google_calendar_sync` per event date

 Configuration (Google OAuth credentials) is managed in the admin Google Calendar Settings tab.
+Sync can be toggled on/off without removing credentials via the `google_calendar_enabled` setting.

 ---